 Purdue University Center for Cancer Research West Lafayette, Indiana

-The Purdue University Center for Cancer Research was established in 1976 and received its NCI designation in 1978.
+The Purdue University Center for Cancer Research was established as an NCI basic science cancer center in 1978.

 * This cancer center is one of seven cancer centers that only conduct laboratory research and do not provide patient care.